 Stevens-Johnson Syndrome is a disease that impacts the skin and mucous membranes.
 While the disease is very rare, it is also extremely dangerous and is life-threatening.
+If you suffered complications from over the counter medications such as Tylenol or Advil / Motrin, contact a Stevens- Johnson lawsuit law firm.
 Numerous medications that are available on the market today have the potential to cause Stevens-Johnson Syndrome.
 Stevens Johnson Syndrome results from severe reaction to certain over the counter medications such as:

 - Ibuprofen (Advil and Motrin)